Table of Contents

 Does using roadside assistance increase your premium?

 If you make only one or two claims a year, utilizing roadside assistance is unlikely to affect your insurance premium.
-But if you make more than 4-5 roadside assistance claims in a year, your insurance company may want an explanation.
+But if roadside assistance claims are frequent or excessive, they may contribute to rate increases.

 What does roadside assistance cover?

-Every plan is different, but most include basic coverage for lockout assistance, changing a flat tire, jump-starting a battery, fuel delivery, using a winch to extract a stuck vehicle, minor engine fixes, and towing.
+Every plan is different, but most include basic coverage for lockout assistance, changing a flat tire, jump-starting a battery, fuel delivery, minor engine fixes, and towing.
+Some providers also have premium plans that include extra services, such as more towing miles and trip interruption coverage.

 Photo credit: iStock/nopponpat